-For the record… most of my recipes can be eaten cold.
+For the record, a lot of my recipes can be eaten cold.

-I used to eat my salmon and sweet potatoes meal and buddha bowls cold because I would be so busy at work, I just didn’t have time to wait to use the microwave!
+I used to eat my salmon and sweet potato buddha bowls cold because I would be so busy at work that I just wouldn’t have enough time to wait until the microwave was free.

-In this post, you’ll find 20 links to meal prep ideas that you won’t need to heat up before eating.
+In this post, you’ll find meal prep ideas that don’t need to be heated before eating.

-Before we dive in, a couple of safety things you should know:
+Before we dive in, here are a couple of safety things you should know: